MaksymStepanenko/REST_APIs/README.md

 # SLS Academy
 Developing REST APIs.

-All applications are run by command node app.js or npm start
+All applications are run by the command:
+- `node app.js` or
+- `npm start`